 What is a Fibonacci Retracement in Trading?

-Fibonacci retracement also called “Fib retracement” is a technical analysis tool that helps traders identify key levels where prices might retrace before continuing their original trend.
+Fibonacci retracement, also called “Fib retracement,” is a technical analysis tool that helps traders identify key levels where prices might retrace before continuing their original trend.
 These retracement levels are derived from the Fibonacci sequence, a mathematical pattern that appears in nature, art, and financial markets.

 The Mathematics Behind Fibonacci Retracement